oliamb/cutter/README.md

 -----------
 A Go library to crop images.

-Cutter was developped to be able to crop image resized by github.com/nfnt/resize.
+Cutter was initially developped to be able to crop image resized using github.com/nfnt/resize.

 Usage
 -----